elliothatch/fresh-validation/README.md

 validator.transformationOutput(); // { numStr: 5.2, obj: {a:{b:2}} }
 ```

-In copy mode, if the input to successive `is()` calls is strictly equal (===)
-to the previous input, the transformations from the previous validations are
-remembered.

 ## Whitelist

 Use `whitelist()` to automatically strip properties off an object that weren't